bbatsov/clojure-style-guide/README.md

     (1, 2, 3)
     ```

-* Consider enhancing the readability of map literals via judicious use of commas
+* Consider enhancing the readability of map literals via judicious use
-line breaks.
+of commas and line breaks.

     ```Clojure
     ;; good